 What I Learned

-Overall, I had a great experience designing this app in that it gave me the opportunity to take an initial concept thru the design process, and to do so with the direct support and insight from my Designlab mentor.
+Overall, I had a great experience designing this app in that it gave me the opportunity to move thru the full design process based on an initial concept, and to do so with the direct support and insight from my Designlab mentor.

 The project became more complex in scope as time went on to provide additional features and expand the user flows (e.g. how listing agents would manage their properties within the app), but this expansion gave me more practice in being mindful of the various use and edge cases within my designs as I continued to iterate.